The Neighborhood Flag of Ardenwald-Johnson Creek

 The Flag of St. Johns (Portland, Oregon, USA)

 Press was once available, but we now cannot find any official recognition of this flag from the St. Johns neighborhood.
-All that seems to remain is this listing where you can buy one.
+All that seems to remain is this shop listing where you can buy one.

 The Flag of Maryhill (Glasgow, Scotland, UK)